seb-son/bac-thesis/questions.md

 ## Questions

 * use Masked Language Modeling

-* split data into train/val before generating chunks
+* split data into train/val before generating chunks -split before

 * DataCollator pads (on left for generation - models usually cant generate from padding tokens):

  ## TODO : does this make sense?